prabin1080/learn_nextjs/README.md

 ## Chapter 4
 > JSX is a syntax extension for JavaScript that allows you to describe your UI in a familiar HTML-like syntax.

+## Chapter 5
+There are three core concepts of React
+* Components
+* Props
+* State

+> User interfaces can be broken down into smaller building blocks called components.